rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getLastWakeupKey"></a>
 ## *getLastWakeupKey*

 Returns the last key press prior to a device wakeup.

 ### Events

- No Events.
+No Events

 ### Parameters